Study Abroad - International Business

 December 28, 2019 - January 14, 2020

-The International Business Traveling Seminar is designed for students interested in an academic and cultural experience in France, Morocco, Belgium, and Germany.
+The International Business Traveling Seminar is designed for students interested in an academic and cultural experience in France, Morocco, and Belgium.
 Students gain exposure to the diverse facets of international business while visiting countries at different stages of economic development.
 While in Europe and North Africa, students visit major multi-national organizations and locally-run businesses as well as meet with public officials responsible for economic policy in order to build a well-rounded understanding of the global market.
 Students have the opportunity to learn from and exchange their observations with experts from IAU as well as distinguished on-site scholars and local guides.Students can choose one of the following courses:

 - Management 325: International Management